preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 .. image:: delete-not-possible.png

-You must then select "DISCARD CHANGES" (or "PUBLISH", but that is probably not applicable for a page you want to delete), for the "DELETE" option to be present in the action menu.
+You must then select "DISCARD CHANGES" (or "SAVE A DRAFT"  or even "PUBLISH", but that is probably not applicable for a page you want to delete), for the "DELETE" option to be present in the action menu.